darshan-kumar-19012/onlineshoppingprojectdemo/README.md

 ## Technologies
   * Php
-  Html
+  * Html
-  CSS
+  * CSS
-  MYSQL
+  * MYSQL

 ## Set Up Instructions For Running Website
-  Start the Apache and MySQL modules using the XAMPP controller.
+  - Start the Apache and MySQL modules using the XAMPP controller.
-  Open the phpMyAdmin and create a database "ecommerce".
+  - Open the phpMyAdmin and create a database "shopping".
-  Import the ecommerce.sql file present in the zip folder.
+  - Import the shopping.sql file present in the zip folder.
-  Open the htdocs folder in the xampp folder.
-Copy paste the folder Planet-Shopify-ecommerce-website.
+  - Open the htdocs folder in the xampp folder.
+Copy paste the folder onlineshopping.
-  Open the browser (chrome), type localhost/Planet-Shopify-ecommerce-website and you should see the index page of the website.
+  Open the browser, type localhost/onlineshopping and you should see the index page of the website.